Stuycs-K/p03-final-10f-hurwitzg/README.md

 Compile: make compile

 Run: make game
-1. Create a username (1-20 characters) and a password (1-20 characters)
-2. Wait for someone else to connect
+1. Wait for someone else to connect
-3. To make a move, input the letter and number of the desired square
+2. To make a move, input the letter and number of the desired square
-4. At the end of the game, when offered to play again, type Y to continue or N to decline
+3. At the end of the game, when offered to play again, type Y to continue or N to decline

 ### Resources/ References: